Tyrone-Gabriel-Anderson/Omnisyndetic-Transductive-Baryon-Calculator/README.md

 ## [Charge as Closure in the Omnisyndetic Framework: A Relational-Ontology–Coherence Derivation of Quantisation](https://doi.org/10.5281/zenodo.15496177)
 **Tyrone Gabriel Anderson** (2025), Zenodo

-This fourth paper delivers a complete **first-principles derivation of electric charge quantisation** from the same two geometric deviations—angular defect (Δφ) and radial coherence (λ)—that underlie the baryon mass spectrum.
+This fourth paper delivers a complete **first-principles derivation of electric charge quantisation** from the same two geometric deviations angular defect (Δφ) and radial coherence (λ) that underlie the baryon mass spectrum.
 It shows how ±e, ±⅓e, and ±⅔e charges emerge inevitably from the discrete counting of “echo-unit” deficits in triads and duads, and how the familiar Dirac monopole condition falls out of a purely relational U(1) gauge connection.

 ### Key contributions
 - **Echo-unit counting → quantised charge**